frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/users-and-permissions/adding-users.md

 <!-- add-breadcrumbs -->
 # Adding Users

-Users can be added by the System Manager or Administrator.
+Users can be added by the System Manager.
 To add users go to:
 > Home > Users and Permissions > Users > User

 There are two main types of users: Website Users and System Users.
-System Users are people using ERPNext in the company with access to modules, company data, etc. Web users are customers or suppliers who have access only to the portal.
+System Users are people using ERPNext in the company with access to modules, company data, etc. Website users are customers, suppliers, etc., who have access only to the portal.

 Under User, a lot of info can be entered.
 For the sake of usability, the information entered for web users is minimal: First Name and Email.